Depending on the business logic for a transaction - economies of scale, extensions of

 Next to these more complex transactions, I was either executing or being involved in more than 25 transactions, covering both Buy-Side and Sell-Side, as well as Share Deals and Asset Deals.

-In addition, I've also attended formal traning related to Mergers & Acquisitions at Harvard Business School and the New York Institute of Finance.
+In addition, I've also attended formal training related to Mergers & Acquisitions at Harvard Business School and the New York Institute of Finance.